-The "word" yoga comes from a Sanskrit word.
+The word 'yoga' comes from a Sanskrit word.
 "Yuj" means to unite or to join.
-Practising yoga joins together a person's consciousness with the universal consciousness.
+Practicing yoga joins together a person's consciousness with the universal consciousness.
 As we talked about, this results in the perfect harmony between the body and mind.

 Regularly practicing yoga can provide a person with the following benefits:

 The origins of yoga can be traced back over 5,000 years to northern India.
 In Rig Veda, one of India's sacred texts, you'll find the first mention of the word "yoga."
 There are four ancient texts that are written in Sanskrit called The Vedas.